 If Landowner B is not an individual farmer, they could obtain title to the land using a long-term lease or tenancy agreement (see Rewilding in Poland: Obtaining Land and Legal Mechanisms for Protection).
-Such an agreement can only be concluded for a limited period (30 years in the case of a lease and 10 years in the case of a tenancy agreement).
+Such an agreement can be concluded for a limited period (30 years in the case of a lease and 10 years in the case of a tenancy agreement) or for an indefinite period.
 To be able to grant such a lease or tenancy, the landowner must have owned and cultivated the land for at least five years before the agreement is concluded.